Fios-Quest/YouTube-Scripts/src/iriss/011-common-traits-part-1.md

 And like Documentation, we use an exclamation mark to differentiate the two

-The derive attribute itself, looks a bit like a function, and it takes a list of what _looks_ like traits but are actually what we call "Derive Macros"
+🦀 The derive attribute itself, looks a bit like a function, and it takes a list of what _looks_ like traits but are actually what we call "Derive Macros"

 Not every trait has a Derive Macro meaning not all traits are derivable.

 You can write your own Derive Macros too, though this is a very advanced form of meta programming we probably won't cover in this series.

+*trauma*

-Many people do write their own though, to provide custom derive macros for traits provided in their own libraries, and we will talk about that when we start talking about the Rust ecosystem.
+Many people do write their own though, so that they can provide custom derive macros for traits provided in their own libraries, and we will talk about that when we start talking about the wider Rust ecosystem.

 ### Debug

 `Debug` is an extremely useful utility Trait that creates a default way to write out types to places like standard out and standard error.

-Let's derive Debug for a Cat type like this.
+🦀 Let's derive `Debug` for a `Cat` type like this.

-When printing a `Debug` value, we use colon question inside curly brackets for a positional marker
+🦀 When printing a `Debug` value, we use colon question inside curly brackets for a positional marker

-Or you can put it after the name of a variable, like this.
+🦀 Or you can put it after the name of a variable, like this.

 Ironically perhaps, you should try to avoid using `Debug` for debugging, that's what a debugger is for, head back to our getting started video if you need a reminder.

-The `Debug` macro though is very useful for logging, though be careful not to leak private information this way, this might be where you want to implement `Debug` manually.

-Importantly `Debug` is required for assertion macros like `assert eq`, mainly used in testing.
+Importantly `Debug` is required for assertion macros like `assert EQ`, mainly used in testing.

-If you `assert eq` two values, and they're not equivalent, the test suite will want to print the values to the screen.
+🦀 If you `assert EQ` two values, and they're not equivalent, the test suite will want to print the values to the screen and it wants to use Debug to do it.

 We'll show this more when we talk about the equivalence traits in the next section.

+The `Debug` trait is also useful for reporting during a running program, though be careful not to leak private information this way, this might be where you want to implement `Debug` manually.

 We won't go into it deeply here but `Debug` works very similarly to `Display` taking a formater as a parameter.

-You might be worried about making sure your implementation of the `Debug` trait behaves similarly to official or derived implementations, well that's where the formatter gets _really_ cool.
+📕 You might be worried about making sure your implementation of the `Debug` trait behaves similarly to official or derived implementations, well that's where the formatter gets _really_ cool.

-It provides a ton of different tools that help you build a well-structured output.
+📕 It provides a ton of different tools that help you build a well-structured output.

-You can read more on this in the official `Debug` documentation.
+📕 You can read more on this in the official `Debug` documentation.

 ### PartialEq / Eq